The Board has adopted the following Board Charter:

 The recommendations are that a majority of the directors and in particular the chairperson should be independent.
 In assessing the independence of a director relevant factors considered by the Board include that the director:

-- has not been employed in an executive capacity by the Company or any of its child entities and there has not been a period of at least three years between ceasing such employment and serving on the board
+- has not been employed in an executive capacity by the Company or any of its child entities or there has been a period of at least three years between ceasing such employment and serving on the board;

 - does not receive performance-based remuneration (including options or performance rights) from the Company, or participate in an employee incentive scheme of the Company;